hmcts/template-expressjs/.github/CONTRIBUTING.md

 We're happy to accept 3rd-party contributions.
 Please make sure you read this document before you do any work though, as we have some expectations related to the content and quality of change sets.

+## What you should know about this application

+This project is a template Express application (http://expressjs.com/).
+It aims to speed up the creation of frontend applications in HMCTS, by serving as the initial setup.

 ## Before contributing

 Any ideas on the user journeys and general service experience you may have **should be first consulted